Stein’s method

 Figure 1: The importance of possessive apostrophes

-MAny diverse uses of this method have been made and no single reference seems to summarise them all.
+Many diverse uses of this method have been made and no single reference seems to summarize them all for newcomers to the field.

 Wikipedia is clear but outdated.
 Different bits are introduced in Barbour and Chen (2005);Chatterjee (2014);Meckes (2012);Ross (2011).
 An interesting jumping-off point is Lily Li’s Whirlwind Tour